Ushashi-Bhattacharjee/Eng120Final/README.md

 ## Overview

 This project is a **web-based interactive grammar quiz app** designed to help language learners improve their grammar skills.
-It offers **real-time feedback**, **guided hints**, and **engaging exercises**, addressing common challenges in mastering grammar rules.
+It offers **real-time feedback**, **guided hints** and **engaging exercises**, addressing common challenges in mastering grammar rules.
 The app is user-friendly, inclusive, and promotes personalized learning experiences.

 ---